 Found in 2 Collections and/or Records:

-Overview Morris U. Schappes, self-taught historian of American Jewry, author, teacher and editor of Jewish Currents across four decades, is also known as a victim of hearings conducted in 1941 by the Rapp-Coudert Committee, a New York legislative committee investigating Communist activities in the state educational system.
-His collection is comprised of materials related to the Rapp-Coudert proceedings and his subsequent imprisonment and of materials generated in the following decades.
+This collection is comprised of materials related to the Rapp-Coudert proceedings and Schappes' subsequent imprisonment, and of materials generated in the following decades.
 Topics represented include academic freedom, Communism in the U.S., the roles of Jews in U.S. history, and Emma Lazarus.
-The formats primarily present in the collection are research notes, manuscripts, clippings and correspondence.
+The formats primarily present in the collection are research notes, manuscripts, clippings, and correspondence.